 Hong Kong Youth Science and Technology Innovation Competition

 Hong Kong Student Science Project Competition

 Young Professionals Exhibition and Competition

 Art appreciation and art making are integrated in a holistic Visual Arts curriculum.
 To enhance students’ understanding of the contemporary art scene, they are exposed to different artists and media in the Artist-in-school programme and are encouraged to explore different media by attending different kinds of workshops and master classes beyond the classroom:

 - Fashion design

 - Chinese painting

 - Site-specific art

 Civic awareness and interdisciplinary knowledge are instilled in the visual arts programme to cultivate a sense of social responsibility.
-Students serve the community and contribute to society through art making and showcase their creativity through different kinds of media.
+Students serve the community and contribute to society through art making and showcase their creativity through different media.
 Their achievements are recognised in different ways, including awards, scholarships and exhibitions locally and abroad.